 Open discussion: Participants may express their views candidly, but without personal attacks.
 Time is shared because all participants are of equal importance.

 Consensus: SLTCRC decisions and recommendations will be consensus-based.
 For all decisions, consensus of all members is desired.
 Consensus can be achieved at any full SLTCRC meeting where at least 60% (e.g., 12 of 20) members (or their designated alternates) are present.
-Members pledge to attend all meetings if possible.
+Members pledge to attend all meetings if possible., and scheduling of meetings will be as inclusive of all members as possible

 Consensus Defined: The SLTCRC operates under the following definition of consensus: Consensus means that each member can say: (1) I was a respected member of the group that considered the decision; (2) my ideas (opinions, knowledge, concerns, beliefs, hopes) were listened to; (3) I listened to the ideas (opinions, knowledge, concerns, beliefs, hopes) of others; and (4) I can support the decision of the group, even though I might have made a different decision had I acted alone; or (5) I abstain from the decision since my agency uses a separate decision-making process.